eficode-academy/terraform-fundamentals/06-Applying-Modules-in-Terraform.md

 }
 ```

-**Run Terraform apply:**
+* Run Terraform apply:

 ```shell
 terraform apply
 ```

-You will have to type in the information you gave when you ran `terraform plan` earlier.
+* You will have to type in the information you gave when you ran `terraform plan` earlier.

 It will take a bit of time, but after that feel free to go to your Resource Group in the Azure Portal and have a look at the resources you just created!
-It's that easy! 💪

-### 7\.
-Verify and Clean Up
+### Verify and Clean Up

 After deploying the resources, verify the VMs' functionality by accessing them as needed.
 Ensure they are operating within the correct network and accessible per your configuration